AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 📌 Item 3: Never treat arrays polymorphically

-- Polymorphism does **not** work involving pointer arithmetic.
+- Polymorphism does **not** work with pointer arithmetic.
-  Array operations always involve pointer arithmetic, so arrays **do** not work with polymorphism.
+  Array operations always involve pointer arithmetic, so they **do** not work with polymorphism.

 One of the most important features of inheritance is that